 “Over this historic route daring young Americans on fleet horses sped night and day while other courageous men kept and supplied the stations along the far-flung, dangerous line.
 This pioneer fast mail service, maintained despite serious loss to its patriotic promoters, made a notable contribution to our national welfare.
 The Pony Express, following the direct northern route, brought our far west closer to our east, thereby helping to hold our frontier territory with its treasures of gold in our union.
 It blazed the way for the overland stage to California, hastened the building of the first transcontinental railroad and telegraph and added one of the most stirring chapters to the history of America’s making.”

 A few attractive booklets from the Channel Islands including this from Guernsey:

 The Postal Services Palace here on the left was built on the place of Constantin Vodă Inn, in Romania’s capital Bucharest, between 1894 and 1900.
 The imposing neoclassical edifice served as headquarters of the Romanian Post Office until 1971, when it became Romania’s National History Museum.

 9,220 total views, 3 views today

-Guatemala is the only country in the world with its currency named after a bird.
 Rather a shame that other countries haven’t followed suit.
 If you live in America you might have Cuckoos in your bank account, in Britain you could pay your rent in Robins, in France your shopping could cost 20 Finches and you could get your Tits out for a taxi fare in Italy.

 4,450 total views, 1 views today

 6,996 total views, 5 views today